Choosing the Right Driver Loft For Your Game

-If you, Rory, Lexi, and Tiger did not agree on the answers to the questions above, you may not want to play the same setups they do.
+If you, DJ, Lexi, and Brooks did not agree on the concepts above, you may not want to play the same setups they do.
 The average angle of attack for the PGA Tour is -1.3 and, for the LPGA Tour it’s +3 degrees.
 That is by their design not mistake.
 Knowing their angles of attack means they play lofts based on optimal launch conditions that build on their strengths, not just minimize their weaknesses.

 If your clubhead speed is 113 mph producing carry distances of 275 yards and you're reading a 1.48 smash factor on your launch monitor with a repeating golf swing, fantastic.
-If not keep reading on how we can get the best degree driver for your skill level.
+If not keep reading on how we can get the best degree of loft in the driver for your skill level.

 In the most convenient terms and simplest definitions, players with faster swing speeds (105mph and above) typically need lower-lofted drivers of seven to 10 degrees, though this notion is becoming an aging barrier to a more complex driver market.
-All of the contributing factors to ball flight trajectory makes it difficult to paint any sweeping generalizations on the right driver loft.
-Although a player may have a positive angle of attack and produce little spin, they can still benefit from a lower-lofted driver that increases total distance.
+All of the contributing factors to ball flight trajectory makes it difficult to paint any sweeping generalizations on the best driver loft.
+Although a player may have a positive attack angle and produce low spin, they can still benefit from a lower-lofted driver that increases total distance.

-Players with a negative angle of attack who impart high spin loft will also improve distance from a lower-lofted driver.
+Players with a negative angle of attack who impart high spin loft may also improve distance from a lower-lofted driver.
 Drivers with lower and back CG also produce higher ball flights and more spin needing less loft to keep them airborne and must also be taken into consideration.
-Low-loft drivers are not solely reserved for the low handicap golfer.
-Reach out to any Curated expert to chat about how you set up and swing the driver to determine if a lower lofted driver fits your game.
+Low-loft drivers, therefore, are not solely reserved for the low handicap golfer.
+Reach out to any Curated expert to chat about how you set up, swing the driver, and the conditions you play in to determine if a lower lofted driver fits your game.

 Higher-lofted drivers have always been advocated for the average golfer as issues of slower swing speeds, less control of the face angles relationship to swing path at impact, and softer course conditions affect accuracy and distance.
 Golfers with lower swing speeds of under 80mph or those who are beginning the game need to get as much carry distance as possible and should be playing driver lofts of 12 to 14 degrees.
 These ball flights need to resemble a garden house stream or achieve the highest trajectory possible from the loft rather than the swing and ball speeds.